nuxt/nuxt/docs/3.api/1.composables/use-state.md

 ## Using `shallowRef`

 If you don't need your state to be deeply reactive, you can combine `useState` with [`shallowRef`](https://vuejs.org/api/reactivity-advanced.html#shallowref).
-This is usefull for performance optimizations of large data structures
+This can improve performance when your state contains large objects and arrays.

 ```ts
 const state = useState('my-shallow-state', () => shallowRef({ deep: 'not reactive' }))